 Two openings in the conducting studio are anticipated for Fall 2018 or Spring 2019, with auditions being held February/March 2018.
 Please see Application and Audition Procedures

-See a list of recent graduates of the UA graduate program in orchestral and opera conducting.
+See a list of recent or soon-to-be graduates of the UA graduate program in orchestral and opera conducting.

 Performance opportunities The breadth and abundance of performance opportunities at the University of Arizona are unparalleled for its MM and DMA students of orchestral conducting.
 The studio size is limited to 2-3 students and frequent conducting assignments are made on a rotating basis with various ensembles, assuring a breadth of experience.

 The graduate conductors share the conducting and administrative duties of the UA Philharmonic Orchestra.
 “The Phil” is the School’s university orchestra, a mixture of music majors, minors and non majors.
 The Philharmonic rehearses four hours each week and presents two concerts each semester.
-Recent works performed by graduate students include Falla’s Three Dances from The Three-Cornered Hat, Stravinsky’s The Firebird Suite (1919), Verdi’sOverture to Nabucco, Haydn’s Symphony No. 100, Schubert’ s “Unfinished” Symphony and excerpts from Bizet’s Carmen.
+Recent works performed by graduate students include Tchaikovsky’s Romeo and Juliet Overture Fantasy, Falla’s Three Dances from The Three-Cornered Hat, Stravinsky’s The Firebird Suite (1919), Verdi’sOverture to Nabucco, Haydn’s Symphony No. 100, Schubert’ s “Unfinished” Symphony and excerpts from Bizet’s Carmen.
+In November the Philharmonic will perform an evening of opera scenes — Handel, Mozart, Weber, Nicolai and Strauss, Jr.

 Arizona Symphony Orchestra Conducting students have both reading, workshop and performance opportunities with the School of Music’s top orchestra while serving as assistant conductors.
 Recent workshop opportunities have included Stravinsky’s Le Sacre du printemps Rimsky-Korsakov’s Capriccio Espagnol and Copland’s Appalachian Spring (13-instrument version) and Beethoven Symphony No. 5.
 Students accompany student competition winners on the annual President’s Concert each February.
 Recent performances include Prokofiev Piano Concerto No. 2, Brahms Violin Concerto (first movement) and Tchaikovsky Violin Concerto (first movement).